Dissolution vs. Divorce: Which one is Right for You?

 - The terms of your marriage termination were worked out before any documents were filed, so there is no need to go to trial in Family Court.
 All personal issues were discussed in private, so unlike a divorce trial, they do not become a matter of public record.

-- A divorce trial in family court means that both participants lose the opportunity to control what happens—because decisions are made by a judge instead.
+- A divorce trial in a family court means that both participants lose the opportunity to control what happens—because decisions are made by a judge instead.

 - If you have children, the more amicable you can make the divorce proceedings, the better.
 Having their parents end their marriage is stressful enough.
 Disagreeing on issues and a prolonged court battle only makes things worse for everyone involved.